Laugharne/solana_calyptus/03 - Mint Your First Token/07 - Mint Your First Token.md

 We have also added more constraints for our Mint account.
 Let’s go over them.
 The first constraint init is like “a wrapper” around the `system_instruction::create_account()` functions which instructs the System Program to create the account.
 Initializing involves three key steps:

-- Allocating Space: Assigning the necessary storage space for the account.
+1. **Allocating Space**: Assigning the necessary storage space for the account.
-- Transferring Lamports for Rent: Paying the necessary fees to rent the space.
+2. **Transferring Lamports for Rent**: Paying the necessary fees to rent the space.
-- Assigning the Account: Linking the account to the appropriate owning program.
+3. **Assigning the Account**: Linking the account to the appropriate owning program.
 This is where the second constraint comes in, `payer = signer` which is used to pay the rent for the account creation.
 What is `rent`?
 For you to store data on Solana, you must pay a sort of deposit.
 This incentivizes the validators to store your data.
 If not paid, your data will be pruned from the blockchain. [**Read more here**](https://bpf.wtf/sol-state-history/).

-The next set of constraints `mint::decimals = 0` sets the decimals of our NFT token.
+The next set of constraints:
+- `mint::decimals = 0` sets the decimals of our NFT token.
 You can’t have a 0.25 NFT!.
-Finally, we set the `mint::authority = signer.key(), mint::freeze_authority = signer.key()`, field to our address.
+- Finally, we set the `mint::authority = signer.key(), mint::freeze_authority = signer.key()`, field to our address.

 Looking at this newly added account, the declaration is different from the first account.
-We are now using the **Account** account type instead of **AccountInfo**.
+We are now using the **`Account` account type** instead of **`AccountInfo`**.

-The anchor **AccountInfo** type is a way to define accounts that do not implement any checks on the account being passed.
+#### The anchor `AccountInfo` type

+It's a way to define accounts that **do not implement any checks** on the account being passed.

 We are blindly trusting the account being passed as the correct account without verifying the structure of the data or the owner of the account.

 As such we have to also explicitly mark it as trustworthy using the rustdoc comments `/// CHECK: <comment explaining why are we blindly trusting this account>`.

-The **Account** account type is a more secure way of declaring your accounts.
+#### The `Account` account type

+Is a **more secure way** of declaring your accounts.
 It contains all the methods of AccountInfo, but it verifies program ownership and deserializes underlying data into the specified type.

-In our above, Account checks that the owner of our mint is indeed the Token program `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA` and the account contains all the required fields for a Mint account.
+In our above, `Account` checks that the owner of our mint is indeed the Token program `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA` and the account contains all the required fields for a Mint account.

-The fields contained that the **Mint account** contains
+The fields contained that the **Mint account** contains:

 - **mint_authority** – Address allowed to mint more tokens.
 For our NFT, this field is going to be set to zero.
-No one is allowed to mint more tokens. (useful for fungible tokens that have an unlimited supply)
+No one is allowed to mint more tokens. (*useful for fungible tokens that have an unlimited supply*)
 - **supply**: The total supply of tokens.
 In our case when minting an NFT, the supply is going to be set to 1.
 - **decimals**: Number of decimals to consider when interpreting the balance of the token.
 For our NFT this is going to be zero.
 Why?
 Because NFTs are “non-fungible”, meaning unique and cannot be replaced.
 They cannot be divided and then made not unique.
-There’s no such thing as having a 0.5 NFT.
+There’s **no such thing as having a 0.5 NFT**.
 - **is_initialized**: Has the token mint been initialized?
 True, when we call the mint instruction.
 - **freeze_authority**: Address allowed to freeze the token account.

-**Note:** The mint does not hold any tokens.
+> **Note:** The mint does not hold any tokens.

 If the mint account does not hold your tokens then where are they stored?
 When creating a token on Solana, you need the **Token account** to hold your newly minted tokens.

-The token account contains fields such as
+The **token account** contains fields such as:

 - **mint** – The mint address associated with this account.
 - **owner** – The address that has authority over this account.